mrueda/beacon2-ri-tools/README.md

 # INSTALLATION

-We provide two installation options, one containerized (recommended) and another non-containerized.
+We provide two installation options for `beacon2-ri-tools`, one containerized (recommended) and another non-containerized.

 ## Containerized